20 days after leaving Marsh Harbor in the Bahamas, we made land fall in Horta, Azores!

 Next mission was to explore the island, so we went for a very long hike:

-The roads of Faial are like perfect for a motorcycle ride.
+The roads of Faial are perfect for a motorcycle ride.
 I wish I had my Ducati… Zero traffic, no pot holes, it’s a real race track.
 They should move the Isla of Man Tourist Trophy here:

 All of this kicking and driving grew an appetite, so here we are buying their wonderful cheese: